 New Year’s Eve means it’s almost January, January means it’s cold, and the cold means wearing a coat that ruins any outfit you might have thoughtfully picked out.
 Try and trick yourself about this whole winter situation by grabbing NYE dinner at Summer House Santa Monica, where the plant-filled space does a good job of making you feel like you’re actually in California.
 Order fish tacos and kale salad, and (at your own risk) feel free to leave your coat at home.

 There’s only one problem with oysters - it’s easy to spend too much money eating them.
 But they’re delicious, and you read on the back of a menu somewhere that they’re lucky.
-So you should probably spend the final hours of 2018 eating as many as possible to set yourself up for success next year.
+So you should probably spend the final hours of 2021 eating as many as possible to set yourself up for success next year.
 Luckily, they’re reasonably affordable at GT Fish & Oyster, and this place is serving its regular menu of oysters and seafood small plates.
 The nautical atmosphere is casual, but still nice enough that you can get dressed up if you want.
 We’re sure the oysters will appreciate it.

-GT Prime is one of Chicago’s trendy steakhouses that arrived during the Great Steakhouse Rush of 2016.
+GT Prime is one of Chicago’s steakhouses that arrived during the Great Steakhouse Rush of 2016.
 You’ll find animal heads on the wall, fuzzy bar stools, and oversized paintings of food dominating the room.
 The menu is very long, with steak, pastas, seafood, and lots of small plates.
 Everything is good, and it’s an ideal place to ring in the New Year with people who can’t make up their minds about what to get, and want to look at a giant octopus painting while they decide.

 Momotaro is another restaurant with an overwhelmingly long menu, full of delicious sushi and Japanese small plates.
 The menu is so long, in fact, that it’s almost impossible to make a quick decision.
 But if you come here on the evening of December 31st, your server can unironically ask you if it will take you all year to order, and you can say yes.

 This guide is full of steakhouses, but so is Chicago.
-And if your 2018 resolution was to visit as many as possible and you’re one short, Swift & Sons in the West Loop has you covered.
+And if your 2021 resolution was to visit as many as possible and you’re one short, Swift & Sons in the West Loop has you covered.
 It’s a straightforward steakhouse with excellent food, and the menu has everything you’d hope for (like steaks, a wedge salad, and lots of potatoes), along with entrees like roasted chicken and fish.
 Make sure to grab something from the chocolate cart at the end of your meal.